kojiishi/east_asian_spacing/README.md

 ### Noto CJK

 For [Noto CJK] fonts,
-`east-asian-spacing` has a built-in support to determine the font indices and the languages automatically.
+this tool has a built-in support to determine the font indices and the languages automatically.

 When the first argument is `noto`, it